 Together with Metro Assist, SSI delivers ParentsNext in the Bankstown local government area.

 SSI Youth@Work is an innovative program that connects people aged 15-24 from migrant and refugee backgrounds with mentors to support them on their employment journey in Australia.

 The program aims to enhance the career outcomes of participants who often find it difficult to secure long term employment in Australia because of language and cultural barriers.

-Youth Placement & Pathways Program (YPPP)
+Youth Pathways and Placement Project (YPPP)

 YPPP is a three month paid work experience program that provides unemployed young adults hands-on work experience and support to get their foot in the door of the job market.